SSDS-Croatia/SSDS-2018/Day-1/README.md

 For this hands-on, 30 VMs from [EGI FedCloud training](https://www.egi.eu/services/training-infrastructure/) infrastructure, located at INFN-Catania (Italy) is prepared.
 The VMs already contain all the required software, exercise code and training data.
 On the day of the hands-on, you will get the VM IP addresses and the information how to connect.

 The students will use the remote desktop connection to access the remote machines.
 For this, students have to download and install [x2go Client](https://wiki.x2go.org/doku.php) on their laptops.
+A short introduction on x2go Cliente usage is available [here](https://wiki.x2go.org/doku.php/doc:usage:x2goclient).

 The remote VMs already contain traninig exercises (in */home/ubuntu/flink-training-exercises*) and test data (*/home/ubuntu/trainingData*)